damianhakert/damianhakert.github.io/README.md

 few lines at the top, surrounded by a pair of three hyphens (`---`).
 These lines are called [**Frontmatter**](https://middlemanapp.com/basics/frontmatter/).

-The `layout` and `title` attributes have already been filled out by the `new_post` Rake task.
-Fill in the others as needed, or remove any that aren't applicable to your post.
+The `title` attribute has already been filled out by the `new_post` Rake task.
+Fill in the others as needed, or remove any that aren't applicable to your post (not every post needs an `image`, for example).

 If you need more fine-grained control over blog post ordering, or publication time, add a `date` attribute to the frontmatter with a UTC-based time.
 For